Skip to content

 Available Composite Actions

-The following composite actions are available for direct use:
+The following composite actions are available for direct use in GitHub Actions workflows:

 Secrets Detection